-In the spring of 2012, I received an invitation from the presidential elections campaign of the then candidate of the Muslim Brotherhood, Mohamed Morsi.
-They wanted to hold a meeting with leading human rights workers to represent their vision on improving human rights in Egypt, especially on the issues of women’s rights and religious freedoms.
+In the spring of 2012, I received an invitation from the presidential election campaign of the then-candidate of the Muslim Brotherhood, Mohamed Morsi.
+They wanted to hold a meeting with leading human rights workers to represent their vision of improving human rights in Egypt, especially on the issues of women’s rights and religious freedoms.
 After much hesitation, I decided to attend the meeting, especially since a good number of fellow human rights activists confirmed their participation.

-The meeting started with a too long and boring theoretical presentation on how the Muslim Brotherhood are forward-thinking and respectful of human rights.
+The meeting started with a too-long and boring theoretical presentation on how the Muslim Brotherhood is forward-thinking and respectful of human rights.
 One of my colleagues, a human rights lawyer, who resented the many lies mentioned in the Muslim Brotherhood presentation about their so-called unconditional respect for women and religious diversity, under Sharia Law, decided to challenge the panel.
-“We, human rights guys, believe that there is a contradiction between the way UN conventions treats women, in contrast to how your Sharia Law mistreats women.
+“We, human rights guys, believe that there is a contradiction between the way UN conventions treat women, in contrast to how your Sharia Law mistreats women.
 How do you respond to that?” my colleague asked.

-While I drowned into silence, out of shock of course, some of my colleagues burst out laughing, and some left the room in anger.
-The Muslim Brotherhood could not see women as an equal partner to man.
+While I drowned in silence, out of shock, of course, some of my colleagues burst out laughing, and some left the room in anger.
+The Muslim Brotherhood could not see women as equal partners to men.
 For them, a woman is only an object that a man uses for sexual pressure and daily house service.
 A decent man may pay his woman money for being his slave!
 That is how they think and that is what their shocking answer revealed.

-As soon as the Muslim Brotherhood seized power, in June 2012, the leaders of the group started to reflect this flawed perception to women into legislative and political decisions.
+As soon as the Muslim Brotherhood seized power, in June 2012, the leaders of the group started to reflect this flawed perception of women into legislative and political decisions.
 The parliament, which was mostly dominated by the more extreme Salafists, at that time, helped them in this mission.
-They attempted to pass new regulations that tightens man’s economic and legal authority over the women in his family, legalize the horrible practice of Female Genital Cutting, and legalize the marriage of minor girls under 13 years-old.
+They attempted to pass new regulations that tighten man’s economic and legal authority over the women in his family, legalize the horrible practice of Female Genital Cutting, and legalize the marriage of minor girls under 13 years old.
 Thank God, women’s rights activists fought hard against them to prevent such laws from being passed.

 Therefore, it was not strange to see that women were the majority of those who participated in the June 30th rebellion against the Muslim Brotherhood regime, in 2012.
-Egyptian women were not only standing up for themselves, but also for defending the unique Egyptian identity that the Islamists, in the presidential office and in parliament, attempted to substitute by an Islamist identity.
-The best fruit of this struggle was availing the presidential seat for Abel Fattah El-Sisi, the leader who has shown unprecedented respect to women’s rights, since he became president in 2014.
+Egyptian women were not only standing up for themselves but also for defending the unique Egyptian identity that the Islamists, in the presidential office and parliament, attempted to substitute for an Islamist identity.
+The best fruit of this struggle was availing the presidential seat for Abel Fattah El-Sisi, the leader who has shown unprecedented respect for women’s rights since he became president in 2014.
 He truly empowered women to lead the future of Egypt shoulder-to-shoulder with men.

 Also, read on Sada Elbalad